yuanruntian/TPP/README.md

 | ETIS                                           | Polyp                                                                                 |                                                                                        |    upcoming    |
 | ASU-Mayo                                       | Polyp                                                                                 |                                                                                        |    upcoming    |

-**Note:** if you plan to use these datasets, be sure to follow the citation guidelines provided by the original authors.

 ## Installation
 We use `python=3.9` and recommend `torch 1.12.1`, `cuda 11.3`.